 A Guide To My Stories (in order of publication):

-Uchiha Shuffle -- This is my best story on this account.
+Uchiha Shuffle -- This is one of the best stories on this account.
 First of all, to understand it, you have to have watched the Road to Ninja movie where Naruto and Sakura get sent to an alternate dimension after an encounter with Tobi or Fake!Madara.
 That being said, the premise is taking Road to Ninja!Sasuke (who has no quarrel with Itachi for reasons to be revealed later) and Canon!Sasuke (who hates Itachi with every fiber of his being), and switching the two right before Canon!Sasuke and Canon!Itachi have their final battle.
 In other words, no one has a clue that the brother they're fighting isn't the one they know and love/hate.
 Insanely fun to write.
+IN PROGRESS.

 Thoughts for today (8/27/14):